SMcGregor199/shaynemcgregor.dev/daily-thoughts/wed-oct-12.md

 - `cursor` is a css property that can be used to select the style of cursor that appears on the element on hover
 - components control the elements inside themselves. pages control how the components are positioned relative to eachother.
 - in javaScript, you can use the `offsetWidth` property with console.log to display the size of an image.
+# Some Thoughts for October 24th
+- A good reason to use teh `slot` component in Svelte is as an interator.
+So you have your resource card, but if you would like to iterate over it, then you would create another component called resource wrapper that utilizes the `slot` component.